-20. RETENTION OF RECORDS
+21. RETENTION OF RECORDS

-20.1 Responsibilities of the Chief Executive
+21.1 Responsibilities of the Chief Executive

-- 20.1.1 The Chief Executive shall be responsible for maintaining archives for all records required to be retained in accordance with the Welsh Ministers' guidance, the General Data Protection Regulations and any relevant domestic law considerations via the Data Protection Act 2018 and the Freedom of Information Act 2000 (c.36). - 20.1.2 The records held in archives shall be capable of retrieval by authorised persons. - 21.1.3 Records held in accordance with regulation shall only be destroyed at the express instigation of the Chief Executive.
+- 21.1.1 The Chief Executive shall be responsible for maintaining archives for all records required to be retained in accordance with the Welsh Ministers' guidance, the UK General Data Protection Legislation and any relevant domestic law considerations via the Data Protection Act 2018 and the Freedom of Information Act 2000 (c.
+36). - 21.1.2 The records held in archives shall be capable of retrieval by authorised persons. - 21.1.3 Records held shall only be destroyed in accordance with the applicable data protection laws and at the express instigation of the Chief Executive.
 Details shall be maintained of records so destroyed.